babatopeayeni/LED/README.md

 ## Reflection

 ### Summarize the project and what problem it was solving
 I expanded my Module One circuit by adding a 16×2 character LCD display, giving the system the ability to show text feedback instead of relying solely on an LED.
-This solved the need for a richer user interface on my embedded device by allowing real-time status and data to be displayed directly on the hardware .
+This solved the need for a richer user interface on my embedded device by allowing real-time status and data to be displayed directly on the hardware.

 ![led](https://github.com/user-attachments/assets/599a5af1-c83f-4af5-af52-c8f04bb1b8ba)

 ### What did I do particularly well?